 The biggest of the quilombos, the Quilombo dos Palmares, consisted of many villages which lasted for more than a century, resisting many colonial attacks.
 This quilombo resisted at least 24 small attacks and 18 larger colonial invasions.
 Portuguese soldiers sometimes said that it took more than one dragoon to capture aquilombo warrior, since they would defend themselves with a strangely moving fighting technique.
 The governor from that province declared “it is harder to defeat aquilombo than the Dutch invaders.”

 Quilombos was a means of cultural resistance that preserved the original African heritage of escaped slaves, thus allowing them to continue to evolve that culture on their own terms.
-This evolution gave rise to the martial art of capoeira.

 Originally, capoeira was developed in Africa, and knowledge of the martial art travelled with the slaves taken from the continent.
 Capoeira’s etymological roots can be traced back to either the Ki-Kongo word “kipura” which means “to flit from place to place; to struggle, to fight, to flog”, or the Bantu word “kapwera” which means “to fight”.
 The martial art was evolved by members of the quilombos, but was formalized and officiated by two Black Capoeira masters: Master Bimba (Manoel dos Reis Machado) and MasterVicente Ferreira Pastinha (both pictured below).